 Punctuality in a busy railway network

-A comparison between punctuality and track occupancy in eighteen countries shows that NS is one of the top three.
-The Netherlands has shared the top spot for many years now with Switzerland and Japan, both of which also achieve a high level of punctuality on heavily congested tracks.
+A comparison of punctuality relative to occupancy in 18 countries shows that NS is in the top 3.
+The Netherlands has shared the top spot for many years now with Switzerland, with Japan and Austria both also achieving high levels of punctuality on heavily congested tracks.
 The figures have not been updated yet for 2019 as not all the data from the other operators were available.

-- *The number of train-kilometres is the total volume of traffic on the railway (number of trains multiplied by the distance they cover).
+The number of train-kilometres is the total volume of traffic on the railways (number of trains multiplied by the distance they cover).
 The number of route-kilometres is the length of the tracks.

 NS works to continuously improve its performance.
 To that end, we also use benchmarking as a tool to help us learn from other railway companies.
 NS is eager to learn from the experiences of its peers in operational management and to identify any opportunities to apply the lessons learned in its own operations.

 Earlier benchmarks revealed that despite the extremely busy railway network, the punctuality of NS trains is above average.
 NS is also in the vanguard in terms of sustainability.
 Its productivity levels are high while customers pay fares that are around the average, even though NS does not receive subsidies.
 Thanks to its high customer satisfaction scores, NS is among the top 3 for most aspects within its peer group.
 This can be attributed to such factors as high punctuality, improvements at many of its stations and the introduction of new rolling stock.
 Further studies have also identified the management focus on punctuality for passengers as a crucial factor.
 On busier routes, NS's policy is to cancel more trains with relatively few passengers to ensure that the more crowded trains do arrive on time.
 This ensures maximum punctuality for as many passengers as possible.